etesync/etesync-dav/README.md

 events are not showing.
 To fix this, got to: Settings -> Calendar -> Sync and change to the wanted time duration.

+Or better yet, just use the [EteSync iOS client](https://github.com/etesync/ios).

 # Alternative Installation Methods